-Bedbug and flea bites are similar at first glance, so telling the difference can be difficult.
-You need to identify the problem so that you can properly treat it as both insects can carry several diseases that can be passed to even humans.
+Bedbug and flea bites are similar at first glance, so telling the difference can be rather difficult.
+You need to identify the problem so that you can properly treat it, as both insects can carry several diseases that can be passed to humans (and pets).
 Let’s break down the characteristics of each kind of bite and discuss how to identify the insects that cause them.

 Characteristics of Bed Bug Bites: How They Look & Feel

 One of the easiest ways to differentiate bed bug bites from those of other tiny critters is when you feel them.
 In general, you probably won’t feel a bed bug bite until long after it has happened.
 That’s because bed bugs secrete a mild anesthetic that numbs the bite area.
 But while most people feel nothing (and may not even develop a rash), some develop red welts that swell or itch the next day.
 With 1 out of 5 people reporting cases of bed bugs or know someone who had bed bugs, it’s important to know as many signs of bed bugs as possible.
 After all, you can’t address a problem until you know that you have one.

 Symptoms & Risks Associated with Bed Bugs